 Ultrawide monitors are useful for immersive gaming, as you can see more of your surroundings in games than standard 16:9 monitors.
 Most ultrawide gaming monitors have a 21:9 aspect ratio with a 34-inch screen, but some have larger 49-inch super ultrawide displays with a 32:9 aspect ratio, and you can even find others with a 38- or 45-inch screen size.
 While the market for ultrawide gaming monitors isn't as diversified as the market for smaller displays, you can still find some great ultrawide gaming monitors.

 It's important to consider your budget when looking for a monitor, as there are options at a wide range of prices.
 When considering the monitor's gaming performance, its response time is important for motion handling, and it's important to know the VRR formats it supports to ensure it works with your PC.
 You can also consider the monitor's input lag, but most have low enough input lag anyway.
-Keep in mind that game consoles don't support ultrawide aspect ratios, so these monitors aren't the best choice if you plan on doing most of your gaming on a console.
+Game consoles don't support ultrawide aspect ratios, so these monitors aren't the best choice if you do most of your gaming on a console.

 This monitor uses a QD-OLED panel, providing exceptional picture quality.
-It displays deep blacks next to bright highlights in dark rooms, with vivid and life-like colors.
-This makes it an ideal choice for playing HDR games as highlights also pop.
-It also supports native FreeSync VRR to reduce screen tearing and is also G-SYNC compatible.
+It displays deep blacks next to bright highlights in dark rooms, with vivid and lifelike colors.
+This makes it an ideal choice for playing HDR games, as highlights also pop.
+It also supports native FreeSync VRR to reduce screen tearing and is G-SYNC compatible.
 However, deep blacks appear slightly purple if there's a lot of ambient light, so it's not ideal for gaming in brighter rooms.
-Additionally, while this monitor has outstanding picture quality, it doesn't have as high a refresh rate as some newer 240Hz QD-OLEDs, such as the Acer Predator X34 X5bmiiphuzx or the MSI MPG 341CQPX QD-OLED, though these cost more.

 While budget ultrawide monitors often cost quite a bit, especially compared to other budget displays, there are some models you can find for less than others.
 The Dell S3422DWG is a great gaming monitor with a 144Hz refresh rate and a 34-inch screen, similar to the LG 34GP83A-B, but you do lose a bit on performance.
 For example, it has more smearing with fast-moving objects, but its overall response time is still good, and it has a backlight strobing feature to reduce persistence blur.